 K can keep track of all of her memories from Mom’s house in her journal.
 And Mom sends me all of their pictures so I can make sure to print them off for her!
 It’s just one more way we show her that we’re a united front, all dedicated to her happiness.

 Markers (Papermate Flair Pens are my favorite for planners!)

 Stickers (we grab themed stickers like camping or beach from Hobby Lobby or Michael’s)

 The Basic Process

-At the beginning of the week, we decorate each week with washi tape.
-Each day, K writes a little blurb in her journal and add stickers.
+Each day, K writes a little blurb in her summer journal and adds stickers.
 Then she’ll draw a picture and/or print a photo to accompany the entry.